IHaskell/ihaskell-notebook/README.md

   * [__IHaskell/ihaskell-display/ihaskell-widgets__](https://github.com/gibiansky/IHaskell/tree/master/ihaskell-display/ihaskell-widgets) For [ipython widgets](https://github.com/ipython/ipywidgets).
   * [__DougBurke/ihaskell-hvega__](https://github.com/DougBurke/hvega) for [Vega/Vega-Lite rendering, natively supported by JupyterLab](https://jupyterlab.readthedocs.io/en/stable/user/file_formats.html#vega-lite).

-With this Docker image, we try to avoid installing anything locally in `/home/jovyan`.
-Instead, all Haskell is installed at the level of the Stack default global project.
-The Stack default global project `resolver` is determined by the IHaskell project `resolver`, and all included Haskell libraries are built using that stack `resolver`.
+To ensure that this image composes well with any authentication and storage configuration (for example [SystemUserSpawner](https://github.com/jupyterhub/dockerspawner#systemuserspawner), we try to avoid installing anything locally in `/home/jovyan`.
+Instead, all Haskell is installed at the level of the Stack *global project*.
+The Stack *global project* `resolver` is determined by the IHaskell project `resolver`, and all included Haskell libraries are built using that stack `resolver`.